 Pharmacies in France also offer “rapid diagnostic guidance tests” (TROD) which will give you faster results.
-These tests are not done in a proper medical analysis lab so may not be suitable for all requirements.
+Rapid antigen tests are also available in most pharmacies.

 The safety and wellbeing of our clients is our highest priority.
 We are working in partnership with our accommodation providers to ensure that local health and safety regulations are implemented so you can have a safe and enjoyable snowboard holiday.